SatoshiRobatoFujimoto/HoloPixelArt/README.md

 - Change to green
 - Change to yellow

-A huge part of the code is reused and based on the awesome work and article of [Joost van Schaik](https://github.com/LocalJoost).
+A huge part of the code is reused and based on the awesome work and articles of [Joost van Schaik](https://github.com/LocalJoost).